combefis/combefis.github.io/docs/teaching/ecam/index.md

   --_This course, taught to students in first year of the business analyst master, presents what is the object oriented (OO) programming paradigm and initiates students to it.
 The course focuses on the analysis of an OO design, to identify good practices and assess the quality of an OO architecture._--
 - **JA40I – Programmation distribuée** (4 ECTS, 45h), 2015–2016 --(2 years)--
   --_This course, taught to students in first year of master in electronics and in computer science engineering, is a project where the students have to develop a 3-tiers home automation application to manage a concrete model of a house.
 They also have an activity about object oriented programming with Java._--
+- **22BA010 – Réseau et sécurité** (6 ECTS, 72h), 2018 --(1 year)--
+  --_This course, taught to students in second year of the business analyst master, is about network architecture and security.
+In addition to network architecture, students are taught what are the main virtualisation techniques and how to secure an information system, on the hardware and software levels._--

+## Supervised courses

+This section lists the courses for which I was only in charge of the **lab sessions** of some of their activities.

+- **M3090 – Conception et développement informatique** (4 ECTS, 43h), 2014–2017, 2020 --(5 years)--
+  --_This course, taught to students in third year of bachelor in electromechanical engineering, presents how to analyse and develop a computer application using modelisation (UML), simple databases and queries (Microsoft Access) and low level programming (C) and object oriented programming (C#)._--
 - **B1070 – Projet intégrateur** (6 ECTS, 70.5h), 2016 --(1 year)--
   --_This course, taught to students in first year of bachelor in engineering, is a project where the students have to work on a multidisciplinary project by teams of six.
 For example, in 2016, they had to develop an automated distributor controlled by an Arduino and using an RFID tag._--
 - **B1080 – Électricité et outils mathématiques** (7 ECTS, 81h), 2015 --(1 year)--
   --_This course, taught to students in first year of bachelor in engineering, is about electromagnetism and circuits theory.
 It also presents the necessary mathematical tools: functions with multiple variables, complex numbers, vectors, multiple integrals..._--
-- **22BA010 – Réseau et sécurité** (6 ECTS, 72h), 2018 --(1 year)--
-  --_This course, taught to students in second year of the business analyst master, is about network architecture and security.
-In addition to network architecture, students are taught what are the main virtualisation techniques and how to secure an information system, on the hardware and software levels._--